cheffyjonny/vue-commercial-web-with-chatbot/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

+This website is a commercial platform layout featuring an embedded chatbot.

-This is a version 1.0.0 which is currently not available for the purchasing function.
+Version 1.0.0 is currently unavailable for the purchasing function.